-The fire safety report is completed by the Safety Specialist in the Department of Environmental Health and Safety (EHS).
+The Fire Safety Report is completed by the Safety Specialist in the Department of Environmental Health and Safety (EHS).

 Safety Education and Training All first year students receive fire safety training during the orientation process.
 All Residence Life staff receives annual fire safety training.
-Environmental Health makes available a fire safety program for use in the residence halls.
+Residence hall fire safety inspections are conducted and utilized to help increase aware-ness of, and compliance with fire safety regulations.
+EHS provides a fire safety program for use in the residence halls.

 The program includes:

-- Fire Safety Policy - Cover the policy, especially the high points and most frequent violations. - Discuss the reasons for certain portions of the policy that may not be easily understood, i.e. why we minimize posting any decorative materials. - Fire Evacuation Procedures - Discuss the nature of fire. - Discuss evacuation plans and how to respond to smoke or fire in an exit pathway. - Fire Survival Procedures - Discuss what needs to be done if escape from a room or the building is not an option. - Fire Extinguisher Use - Explain our policy pertaining to fire extinguisher usage. - Discuss the necessary conditions which need to be in place prior to fighting a fire, - i.e. exit to users back, fire in the insipient stages... - Discuss how to operate a fire extinguisher. - Conduct live fire training. - Q and A - Discuss any questions that may come up. - Residence hall room fire safety inspections are conducted and utilized to help increase awareness of, and compliance with fire safety regulations.
+- Fire Safety Policy - Cover the policy, especially the high points and most frequent violations. - Discuss the reasons for certain portions of the policy that may not be easily understood, i.e. why we minimize posting any decorative materials. - Fire Evacuation Procedures - Discuss the nature of fire. - Discuss evacuation plans and how to respond to smoke or fire in an exit pathway. - Fire Survival Procedures - Discuss what needs to be done if escape from a room or the building is not an option. - Fire Extinguisher Use - Explain our policy pertaining to fire extinguisher usage. - Discuss the necessary conditions which need to be in place prior to fighting a fire. - Discuss how to operate a fire extinguisher. - Conduct a live fire training.

 Fire Drills Each residence hall conducts four fire drills during a calendar year.
 Residence Life staff are trained prior to the beginning of each year to facilitate and critique fire drills.
-During the 2022 calendar year, the University of Richmond conducted 82 fire drills.
+During the 2023 calendar year, the University of Richmond conducted 84 fire drills.
 Each residence hall has 2 fire drills conducted each semester or 4 drills per year.
 The goal is to ensure safe evacuation in the event of a fire emergency through remembering the following: